egemenimre/opticks/docs/models/sharpness.md

 where $p$ is equal to pixel pitch.
 Note the [normalised sinc function notation](https://en.wikipedia.org/wiki/Sinc_function) used.

-As the frequency increases, the pixels cannot represent the sine wave properly and there is a reduction in modulation.
+As the frequency increases, and the wave periods become comparable to the detector pixel size, the pixels cannot represent the sine wave properly and there is a reduction in modulation.
 At a line frequency corresponding to the inverse of the pixel pitch, modulation goes down to zero, as the input sine wave is completely inside the pixel pitch.
 Even higher input frequencies will then be completely undersampled.
 This results in contrast reversal and MTF values will be negative.

 ## Dynamic Contributors to the MTF